 I couldn’t let this day pass without a reference to one of the most popular composers of all time.
 I love Debussy’s music especially his wonderful piano works.
 So here is a little piece to celebrate his birthday on this day in 1862 (he died in 1918).
 It’s from the first book of Préludes and called Girl with the Flaxen Hair (La fille aux cheveux de lin).
 I recorded this piece at the Wigmore Hall, London in 2002 and it is taken from my Liebesträume disc.
 You can purchase Liebesträume from here and you can find out about Debussy here.
 Do hope you like it……

-Hi, Welcome to my blog.
+Hi, Welcome to my blog and website.
 I am a classical pianist, teacher, presenter, adjudicator and author.
 My piano guide book designed especially for beginners entitled 'So You Want To Play The Piano?' is available from www.soyouwanttoplaythepiano.com.

 Thank you for reading, watching and listening - hope to see you again very soon!

 - Some thoughts on ‘practising’ during piano lessons

 - Interview on the Jack Price Radio Show

 - Leslie Howard in conversation with Melanie Spanswick

 - A few thoughts on Practical Musicianship and Keyboard Harmony